keshav7/stock-project/DEPLOYMENT_STATUS.md

 ## 🎉 **Success Indicators:**

-- ✅ No more `ModuleNotFoundError`
+- ✅ No more `ModuleNotFoundError` for `ta`
 - ✅ API server starts without errors
+- ✅ Technical analysis indicators work
 - ✅ All endpoints respond correctly
 - ✅ Email functionality works

-**Your API is almost ready!
-Just redeploy to get the missing dependencies installed.** 🚀
+**We're very close!
+Each redeploy is fixing one more dependency.
+Your API will be fully functional soon!** 🚀